fivetran/dbt_quickbooks_source/README.md

     using_credit_card_payment_txn: true #enable if you want to include credit card payment transactions in your staging models
 ```

-### Customize the ordinal for account classes in balance sheet and profit-and-loss models
+### Customize your own ordinals in the `quickbooks__financial_statement_ordinal` seed file

+The current default numbering for ordinals is based on best practices for balance sheets and profit-and-loss statements in accounting.
+If you were using `dbt_quickbooks`, you'd see those ordinals in the `quickbooks__general_ledger_by_period`, `quickbooks__balance_sheet` and `quickbooks__profit_and_loss` models.

+If you want more complex ordering, you can modify the seed file.
+This can be done in a few ways, such as:

+- Adding non-null values for `account_type`, `account_sub_type`, and/or `account_number`, and creating more custom ordinals for values to reflect the ordering you want to see on your balance sheet or profit-and-loss statements.
-If you're also using the `dbt_quickbooks` package, you can customize the order of your account classes in the `quickbooks__balance_sheet_account_class_order` and `quickbooks__profit_and_loss_account_class_order` seed files by changing the `ordinal` numbering.
-The current default numbering is based on best practices for finance balance sheets and profit-and-loss statements.
-If you are adding additional account class types, you will need to customize your own version of the `int_quickbooks__account_classifications` model to handle the logic for these types and either override or disable the above model and set up your own custom configuration.
+- Removing, adding or changing the `account_class` ordinal values if you have your own specific class ordering in mind.
+Note: If you are adding additional account class types, you will need to customize your own version of the `int_quickbooks__account_classifications` model to handle the logic for these types, then either override/disable the above model and set up your own custom configuration.

+Make sure to classify in the `report` field whether the ordinal should belong in `Balance Sheet` for `quickbooks__balance_sheet`, and `Profit and Loss` for `quickbooks__profit_and_loss`.
+It isn't technically necessary for the join to work, but it should be easier to track if you're exporting a csv with your own custom logic.

+The current hierarchy for ordinals in the final `dbt_quickbooks` packages will progress from the most granular level to the original defaults:
+1) `account_number`
+2) `account_sub_type`
+3) `account_type`
+4) `account_class`

 ## Contributions